iNethi/master-builder/README.md

 # Added Synchronization

-You can contact inethi to get some space on the global iNethi cloud - this contact will synchronize with your local iNethi instance.
+You can contact iNethi to get some space on the global iNethi cloud - a folder allocated for your organization will synchronize with your local iNethi instance.
 We will allocate a folder for you (with up to 1GB storage).
 Contact us at inethi4us@gmail.com for pricing arrangement if you require more storage.

 You will receive a login to the global iNethi storage and a Webdav link you will need to enter when you rung the follow code
 ```